ctrueden/equilibrium/_pages/events/case-12e10.md

 Bec asks Isis what the hell is going on with this blood guy.

-Isis: "
+Isis pleads: "Please put him down, and I'll explain everything."

 Bec: "I'd rather him in Freki's 'gentle' grasp, then who knows... all those things on his belt.
 One of those potions could make him RUN AWAY, just DISAPPEAR."

-Sartus: "I share Bec's concern.
+Sartus (to Isis): "I share Bec's concern.
 We need to be extraordianariliy cautious.
-We cannot fully trust you [Isis]."
+We cannot fully trust you."

-Cal to Phoebe: Are you OK?
+Cal to Phoebe: "Are you OK?"
 Phoebe's head slowly turns, in a daze, toward Cal.
-She slowly sits up, anmd Cal helps her to her feet.
+She slowly sits up, and Cal helps her to her feet.
-Phoebe looks Cal straight in the eyes: "Where is he?" she utters.
+Phoebe looks Cal straight in the eyes: "Where is he?" she utters darkly.

 Michael rolls a 32 on perception for Freki to sense exactly what parts of the gnome are in his mouth the most.
-And that the gnome is BARELY asleep.

 Due to Freki's close bodily contact with the gnome, Freki can sense that the gnome is *barely* unconscious.
 Any little thing would awaken him.
 So Freki shakes him awake!

 The gnome startles.
 "Ahgh!"
 And then when he realizes his predicament: "Put me down at once!
 I'm being oppressed!"

 Bec: "Not until you explain what you were doing with the hamadryad.
-Or IN.
+Or *in*.
 That's not a normal place for a gnome."

 Meanwhile, Phoebe has come to her senses, and Cal has helped her to her feet.
 As she turns toward the gnome, her eyes fill with lightning, and more lightning begins to crackle from her fingers.